 Welcome new 2017-18 BREN Coordinating Team members: Phil Bandy, Tamsen Binggeli, Erin Brooks, Charissa Bujak, Whitney Byrd, Mike Dimmick, Megan Dixon, Lisa Harloe, Jessica Harrold, Mike Homza, Greg Kaltenecker, Kathy Peter, and Jessie Sherburne.

-Thank you to our past Coordinating Team members: Tim Breuer, Whitney Byrd, Kati Carberry, Bill Carr, Thom Chelstrom, Alex Johnson, Doug Fowler, Gary Grimm, LeeAnn Garton, Michael McConnell, Christy Meyer, Liz Paul, Derek Risso, Julie Scanlin, Mike Somerville, Alan Winkle, and Becky Yzaguirre.
+Thank you to our past Coordinating Team members: Tim Breuer, Kati Carberry, Bill Carr, Thom Chelstrom, Alex Johnson, Doug Fowler, Gary Grimm, LeeAnn Garton, Michael McConnell, Christy Meyer, Liz Paul, Derek Risso, Julie Scanlin, Mike Somerville, Alan Winkle, and Becky Yzaguirre.

 2016-17 BREN Coordinating Team